 Cottage | 2 bedrooms | sleeps 3

-It is set within a courtyard - a collection of 17th Century, Grade II, half timbered barns converted for residential use, which has it's own close-knit and friendly community.
+Located in the picturesque village of Dilwyn on the black and white village trail, the cottage is set within the courtyard of Karen Court - a collection of 17th Century, half-timbered barns converted for residential use - which has its own close-knit and friendly community.

 |Size||Sleeps up to 3, 2 bedrooms|